Practitioner Insights on Fairness Requirements in the AI Development Life Cycle: An Interview Study: Results

 \subsection{RQ2: How are fairness concerns translated into fairness requirements?
 And how are the latter refined, documented, and interpreted by stakeholders in AI/ML software development process?}

-For this research question, we explore how fairness concerns are transformed into actionable requirements, the processes used to collect and refine them, how they are documented, and the roles of different stakeholders in interpreting them during the software development process.
-Following the TA process~\cite{clarke2017thematic} resulted in 16 final themes extracted from the different sub-questions in Table~\ref{rq2themes}.
+For this research question, we explore how fairness concerns are transformed into actionable fairness requirements, the processes used to collect and handle them in the AI lifecycle, how they are documented, and the roles of different stakeholders in interpreting these fairness requirements in AI software development.
+Answering RQ2 resulted in 16 final themes extracted from the different sub-questions in Table~\ref{rq2themes}.
 In the following, we report on the evaluation of each of the sub-questions of RQ2: